 - Surcharge: this is an additional tax levied on importation of goods, and meant for port development.
 Surcharge = 7%*ID.

 - CISS: this stands for Comprehensive Import Supervision Scheme.
 CISS = 1%*FOB Value.

 - VAT: Value Added Tax is tax for value addition or services rendered.
-VAT = 5%*(CIF+ID+Surcharge+CISS+ETLS).
+VAT = 7.5%*(CIF +ID + Surcharge + CISS + ETLS).

 CALCULATING CUSTOMS DUTY IN NIGERIA; EXAMPLE

-Mr Adamou who lives in UK would like to know the rough estimate of how much it costs to clear some pieces of flexible pipe meant for use in the clean-up exercise of Ogoni Land, with overall cost of 170,000EUR.
-Assuming Mr Adamou has consulted Vagmon Integrated Services as its vendor, we shall demonstrate in a tabular form the Customs Duty payable by the client.
-As part of the contract, Vagmon Integrated Services shall provide insurance certificate, using its partner insurance company.
+Mr. Adamou who lives in UK would like to know the rough estimate of how much it costs to clear some pieces of flexible pipe meant for use in the clean-up exercise of Ogoni Land, with overall cost of 170,000EUR.
+Assuming Mr. Adamou has consulted Vagmon – his vendor, we shall demonstrate in a tabular form the Customs Duty payable by the client.
+As part of the contract, Vagmon shall provide insurance certificate, using its partner insurance company.

 CALCULATING CUSTOMS DUTY IN NIGERIA; ASSUMPTIONS

-Form M/PAAR is already in place.
-Read Also: FORM M IN NIGERIA: HOW TO PROCESS AND OBTAIN IT
+- Form M and PAAR is already in place.
+Read Also; FORM M NIGERIA: HOW TO PROCESS AND OBTAIN IT

-The Nigerian Import Duty Scheme requires that Form M detail be added to air waybill/bill lading as well as on the manifest before such manifest is sent to Nigerian Customs to help in the monitoring of the scheme.
+The Nigerian Import Duty Scheme requires the inclusion of Form M numbers to air waybill/bill lading.
+As well, Form M numbers should be in the manifest before sending to Nigerian Customs to help in the monitoring of the scheme.